 Here are some of the things I do to grow regularly with God.
 Note that I'm not preaching this, nor do I do these all of the time.
 My spiritual practices change and evolve as the spirit directs, as they should.
 I'm sharing these ideas in case any of them catch your attention.

 The early morning hours, 2-3 hours before dawn, are a sacred time of the day.
 The veil seems to be thinner then.
 Revelation and spiritual change comes more easily.
-I like to make God my alarm clock, and often He wakes me up around 4-5 am for private time with Him.
-During this time I read the scriptures and my journal, ponder the things God is teaching me, pray and pray and pray and listen, meditate, and create with the spirit using visualization.
+I like to make God my alarm clock, and often He wakes me up around 4-5 am for time with Him.
+During this time I read the scriptures and my journal, ponder the things God is teaching me, re-commit myself as His disciple, pray and pray and pray and listen, then act on His directions.

 Over the years I've noticed different types of prayers.
 An incomplete list of these prayer types follows.
 I switch among these when I'm seeking out the spirit in prayer.